LaconicLizard/RefinedUI/README.md

 - `textFieldClear` - clear any text field by right-clicking on it
 - `cycleButtonBack` - for buttons that cycle through options, right click to cycle backwards
 - `hotbarCounts` - displays total number of an item in your inventory over the corresponding hotbar slot
-- 'emptySlotCount' - displays the total number of empty slots in inventory to right of hotbar
+- `emptySlotCount` - displays the total number of empty slots in inventory to right of hotbar

 Every piece of functionality listed above can be enabled or disabled via the configuration file.
 Additional options may also be present there once further functionality has been added.